Dental Basics: What Are Wisdom Teeth?

 Care and Management for Wisdom Teeth

-If you have wisdom teeth, your dentist can conduct routine exams to make sure they are healthy and do not pose any problems in the future.
+If you have wisdom teeth, your dentist can conduct routine exams to ensure they are healthy and do not pose any future problems.

-Another way to care for wisdom teeth is to practice general oral hygiene, like brushing two times a day.
+Another way to care for wisdom teeth is to practice general oral hygiene, like brushing twice a day.
 Also, ensure you are devoting enough time to thoroughly brush all sides of your teeth, especially those at the back that are hard to reach.

 Flossing is also highly recommended to help wisdom teeth grow normally.
 You can use ordinary flosses or opt for dental picks or interproximal brushes (tiny brushes that fit between your teeth).
 Moreover, gargling an alcohol-free antibacterial mouthwash can help reduce your risk of dry mouth, which triggers wisdom tooth pain.